The best things in life are free.

 There are lots of ways a customer can redeem their gift.
 It’s important to make the criteria for getting and redeeming a free gift easy.

 - Scan a receipt to win.
-A customer scans their receipt which is then validated using software.
+A customer scans their receipt which is then validated using receipt processing software.